CYBAVO/sofa_mock_server/README.md

 To withdraw assets from an withdrawal wallet, the caller must to provide an unique **order_id** for each request, the CYBAVO SOFA system will send the callback with the unique **order_id** when the withdrawal is success (from `in pool` state to `in chain` state).

 By default, the withdraw API will perform the address check to verify that the outgoing address is good or not.
 If the address in the request is marked as a problematic address, the request will be aborted.
 The error message will identify the problematic addresses.
 Set the `ignore_black_list` to true to skip the address check.

+The withdrawal API can also interact with the contracts (ERC/BEP 721/1155) deployed in the SOFA system.

 ##### Request